magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 kubectl expose deployment elastic --protocol=TCP --port=5601 --name=kibana
 ```
 {{< note title="Note!" >}}
 This is not a production grade setup.
-You would need to take care also about persistence and running multiple replicas of each pods.
+You would also need to take care of persistence and running multiple replicas of each pod.
 {{< /note >}}

 ### Step 3: Run Vamp